NiCarlino/smaR/README.md

 smaR generates two types of output files: data tables and visualizations.
-In the repository [inst/outdata](https://github.com/NiCarlino/smaR/tree/main/inst/outdata) is reported the output generated with the tutorial from 'vignettes'.
+In the repository [inst/outdata](https://github.com/NiCarlino/smaR/tree/main/inst/outdata) is reported the output generated with the tutorial from [vignettes](https://github.com/NiCarlino/smaR/tree/main/vignettes).

 1. Data output files
     * ``alpha_diversity_matrix.csv``: values of alpha diversity calculated by ``calculate_alpha_diversity()``, table with one row per each sample, one column for each metric